Understanding Blockchains: Cryptography, distributed systems, and game theory at work

 Blockchains take a different approach.
 Transactions are grouped into batches called blocks.
 Think of it like a shipping container: instead of sending packages individually, you load many packages into one container and ship them together.
 It's more efficient.

 Each block is cryptographically linked to the one before it, forming a chain.
-This is cryptography at work.
+This, again, is cryptography at work.
 Cryptographic hash functions create a unique fingerprint of each block's contents, and that fingerprint is included in the next block.
 Change anything in an old block, and every fingerprint after it breaks.
 Any attempt to alter history becomes immediately obvious to every computer on the network.
 Unlike private ledgers that can be edited behind closed doors, the blockchain's history is permanent, tamper-evident, and auditable by anyone.

 Conclusion